tambapps/hyperpoet/README.md

 The main goal of this library is to be able to perform HTTP requests with as less code as possible.

-For that, several functionalities ware implemented
+For that, several functionalities were implemented

 - **Automatic I/O handling** :
 No need to open and close Input/OutputStream, the poet does it for you